Jaden30/Jaden30/README.md

     .
 Perl
     .
 Java
     .
 HTML
     .
+AWS
+    .
+Docker
+    .
 CSS
 - 🌱 I’m currently studying for the AWS Data analysis certification specialty

-- 👯 I’m looking to collaborate on python projects, bioinformatics and health related projects especially involving machine learning
+- 👯 I’m looking to collaborate on python projects, bioinformatics and health related projects

-- 🤔 I’m looking for help with data
+- 🤔 I’m looking for help with data repository

 - 📫 How to reach me: austineolanrewaju@gmail.com